Alpha-Knight-Zero/Research/Mental Health in Covid-19/ReadMe.txt

-This was done as a part of out project for first semester in BTech in IIIT Pune.
+This project was done as a part of out project for first semester in BTech in IIIT Pune.